threefoldfoundation/data_team/README.md

 ### Picture
 Each folder should have a processed profile picture, our team can edit these for you if you do not yet have a processed picture.

+P.S Anyone with ID "-1" will be hidden.